Finding Moments in Video Collections Using Natural Language: Related work

 Our work lies at the intersection of natural language processing and video, an area that has received much recent attention.
 Our work is closest to the tasks of, given a natural language query, retrieving short video clips from a large collection and localizing moments in a single untrimmed, unsegmented video.
 We describe related work for both tasks.

-\paragraph{Video clip retrieval with natural language.} Recently, datasets of short video clips with accompanying natural language have emerged.
-Examples include the MPII movie description dataset as part of the large scale movie description challenge (LSMDC) dataset~\cite{Rohrbach2015ADF} and the MSR-VTT dataset~\cite{Xu2016MSRVTTAL}.
-Example recent approaches leverage detected concepts in videos~\cite{Yu2017EndtoEndCW}, hierarchical alignment and attention~\cite{Yu2018AJS}, learning a mixture of embedding experts~\cite{Miech2018}, and dual deep encoding for zero-example retrieval~\cite{Dong18}.
-However, all of these approaches do not search for moments within untrimmed, unsegmented videos.
+\paragraph{Video clip retrieval with natural language.} Recently, datasets of short video clips with accompanying natural language have emerged, including the MPII movie description dataset as part of the large scale movie description challenge (LSMDC)~\cite{Rohrbach2015ADF} and the MSR-VTT dataset~\cite{Xu2016MSRVTTAL}.
+Example recent approaches leverage detected concepts in videos~\cite{Yu2017EndtoEndCW}, hierarchical alignment and attention~\cite{Yu2018AJS}, learning a mixture of embedding~\cite{Miech2018} or collaborative~\cite{LiuANZ2019} experts, and dual deep encoding for zero-example retrieval~\cite{Dong18}.
+However, these approaches do not search for moments within untrimmed, unsegmented videos.